Psycho (1960 film): Filming

-It is often claimed that, despite its graphic nature, the shower scene never once shows a knife puncturing flesh.
-However, a frame by frame analysis of the sequence shows one shot in which the knife appears to penetrate Leigh's abdomen, but the effect was created by lighting and reverse motion.
-Leigh herself was so affected by this scene when she saw it, that she no longer took showers unless she absolutely had to; she would lock all the doors and windows and would leave the bathroom and shower door open.
-She never realized until she first watched the film "how vulnerable and defenseless one is".

-Before production, Leigh and Hitchcock fully discussed what the scene meant:

-Film theorist Robin Wood also discusses how the shower washes "away her guilt".
-He comments upon the "alienation effect" of killing off the "apparent center of the film" with which spectators had identified.
-The scene was the subject of Alexandre O. Philippe's 2017 documentary 78/52: Hitchcock's Shower Scene, the title of which references the putative number of cuts and set-ups, respectively, that Hitchcock used to shoot it.
+The murder of Leigh's character in the shower is the film's pivotal scene and one of the best-known in all of cinema.
+As such, it spawned numerous myths and legends.
+The scene was shot from December 17–23, 1959, after Leigh had twice postponed the filming, first because of a cold and then because of her menstrual period.
+The finished scene runs some three minutes, and its production has resulted in several myths and stories.
+These include claims from Bass about credit and varying misconceptions about Leigh's filming experience.

 Soundtrack

 Score

 Hitchcock insisted that Bernard Herrmann write the score for Psycho despite the composer's refusal to accept a reduced fee for the film's lower budget.
 The resulting score, according to Christopher Palmer in The Composer in Hollywood (1990) is "perhaps Herrmann's most spectacular Hitchcock achievement".
 Hitchcock was pleased with the tension and drama the score added to the film, later remarking "33% of the effect of Psycho was due to the music" and that "Psycho depended heavily on Herrmann's music for its tension and sense of pervading doom".

 Herrmann used the lowered music budget to his advantage by writing for a string orchestra rather than a full symphonic ensemble, contrary to Hitchcock's request for a jazz score.
-He thought of the single tone color of the all-string soundtrack as a way of reflecting the black-and-white cinematography of the film.
+He thought of the single-tone color of the all-string soundtrack as a way of reflecting the black-and-white cinematography of the film.
 The strings play con sordini (muted) for all the music other than the shower scene, creating a darker and more intense effect.
 Film composer Fred Steiner, in an analysis of the score to Psycho, points out that string instruments gave Herrmann access to a wider range in tone, dynamics, and instrumental special effects than any other single instrumental group would have.

-The main title music, a tense, hurtling piece, sets the tone of impending violence, and returns three times on the soundtrack.
+The main title music, a tense, hurtling piece, sets the tone of impending violence and returns three times on the soundtrack.
 Though nothing shocking occurs during the first 15–20 minutes of the film, the title music remains in the audience's mind, lending tension to these early scenes.
 Herrmann also maintains tension through the slower moments in the film through the use of ostinato.